yoosername/dockui/README.md

 ### Usage
 You should be able to add and remove functionality simply by starting / stopping docker containers.

-So a minimal webapp may be a single webpage and decorator, some resources a couple of routes and some rest endpoints.
-That can be split into 1 or more plugins via multiple Docker containers depending on the need for chopping and changing components.
+So a minimal viable webapp could be a single webpage without decoration, some resources, a single route and a single rest endpoint all served from a single Docker container.

+However things get more interesting if you  provide a site decorator, an app landing page, a base route and some predefined injection points.
+Then start to extend it via feature specific plugin containers.

+The following quick start demonstates the use of plugins to build up a usable UI using all the different module types.

 # Quick start
 ```bash